 DraftKings Wild Card Slate Breakdown

-The 2018 fantasy football season has come to a close, but we can still get our fix in with over the next few weeks with these condensed playoff slates.
+The 2020 fantasy football season has come to a close, but we can still get our fix in over the next few weeks with these condensed playoff slates.
 The overarching theme of this article will be GPP focused.
 On a short slate, one or two players can decide the entire slate.
 When that's the case, I like to play strictly tournaments with a portfolio of players, rather than one cash game lineup that can get destroyed by one-player variance.

 - Core Plays - These players will have the highest ownership in my player pool.
 Usually, they'll be a mix of my favorite high-floor and high-upside players.

 - Contrarian Plays - These are generally players who may be going overlooked or usually have volatile fantasy production.
 They will be sprinkled into lineups around the core plays to make them a bit unique.